visualeyes/visualeyes-bestpractices-book/aspnet_mvc/testing.md

 Performance Budgetting is a common technique that works performance testing testing.
 It involves setting a budget for a particular operation and measuring that operation to see if it is under budget.
 For time based budgetting we can use the [Budgerigar library](https://github.com/visualeyes/budgerigar) to measure operations and act when the operation is over budget.

+todo
+- [ ] pros / cons of perf testing
+- [ ] stability in perf testing

 ## Code Coverage
 * Open Cover